EBZebra/docs/edge/source/guide/configreference.md

 ## WebServer
 ### Enabled
-Enables or Disables an internal web server to run locally on the device.
-If running multiple applications with internal web servers consideration should be made over whether a single server should be used or multiple servers running on different ports.
+Determines whether a web server will be running locally on the device to service the application.
+When multiple Webview applications are deployed, all can run from a single embedded server or use discrete servers, each running on a different port.

 **Possible Values**